hskim27/hskim27.github.io/_pages/about.md

 ---
 Welcome to my webpage!

-I am a Ph.D. candidate in Economics at Indiana University Bloomington.
+I completed my Ph.D. in Economics at Indiana University Bloomington and will be joining the University of Texas at El Paso as an Assistant Professor in Fall 2025.

 My research interests lie in _Empirical Macroeconomics, Climate Economics, and Applied Time-Series Econometrics_.
 I am particularly interested in studying the macroeconomic effects of climate change using time-series methods.

-I will be on the job market in the academic year 2024-2025 and expect to graduate in May 2025.

 [comment]: <strong>Fields of Interest: </strong>  Empirical Macroeconomics, Climate Economics, Applied Time-Series Econometrics